 This project has many benefits both for freight rail and for Amtrak.
 As this is a congested corridor for freight trains (more than 50 per day were common in 2005-2008), freight trains will be able to use this improvement in total numbers more than the Amtrak trains.
-This specific improvement will allow freight trains to bypass the Jefferson City yard and in essence create three main lines in Jefferson City.
-This results in fewer elays to getting freight trains across the busy corridor.
+This specific improvement will allow freight trains to bypass each other on the outskirts of the Kansas City yard.
+It will also more easily "stack" trains to be received into Kansas City.
+The project will result in fewer delays in getting freight trains across the busy corridor.